What are perfect tenses?

 I will have seen this band 5 times after the next concert!

-We use the future perfect tense to express an action that will be completed in the future.
-In the example above the concert will take place in the future.
-After this the completed action (having seen the band) will then take place.
+We use this form to express an action that will be completed in the future.
+In the example above, the concert will take place in the future.
+After this, the completed action (having seen the band) will then take place.